paulMuema/alx-system_engineering-devops/README.md

-The repository contains files that contains scripts which carry out different functions in Shell such as listing, showing the path name etc
+The repository contains executable files that carry out manipulation commands such as copying etc.